wp-plugins/juiz-last-tweet-widget/readme.txt

 Full documentation in the plugin folder ! (documentation.html) Or here: [Documentation](http://creativejuiz.fr/blog/doc/juiz-last-tweet-widget-documentation.html)

-Try to visit the link : http://api.twitter.com/1/statuses/user_timeline.rss?screen_name=USERNAME&count=2 by replacing "USERNAME" with your own username.
+Try to visit the link : `http://search.twitter.com/search.rss?q=from%3AUSERNAME&rpp=4` by replacing "USERNAME" with your own username.
-If nothing happens, try with : http://search.twitter.com/search.rss?q=from%3AUSERNAME&rpp=2 If nothing happens, it's the fault of Twitter API limitation.
+If nothing happens, try with : `http://api.twitter.com/1/statuses/user_timeline.rss?screen_name=USERNAME&count=4` If nothing happens, it's the fault of Twitter API limitation.
 If this link show your 2 last tweets, it's the fault of my script, so contact me.

+= Why the widget shows me less tweets than I ask it to show me ? =

+Twitter do what it wants to do with its feeds of tweets.
+This plugin uses both of feeds and controls the two to know which is available.
+The first available is chosen.
+If the chosen feed don't have tweets enought (example: 2 tweets whereas you chose 4 tweets to display) the selected stream will not allow you to display all your tweets you want.

+You can try to solve a part of the problem by switching two variables in my code (see `wp-content/plugins/juiz-last-tweet-widget/juiz-last-tweet.php`) on lines 346 and 347.
+You have $search_feed1 and $search_feed2.
+Just change 1 by 2, and 2 by 1.

+A future update will allow you to change the feed directly from widget interface.

 = You need to custom the design, hide something ? = You can use lot of CSS classes and filters to help you in you quest :)